syo00/ReactiveLinqToObservableCollection/README.md

 ====================================
 With Reactive ObservableCollection Mapper, you can convert a ObservableCollection/ReadOnlyObservableCollection into new ReadOnlyObservableCollection like LINQ to objects.

-This project is still in beta and may change name usage of methods.
+This project is still in beta and may change name or usage of methods.

 QuickStart
 ----------
-write **using Kirinji.LinqToObservableCollection**.
+At first, write **using Kirinji.LinqToObservableCollection**.

 ```csharp
 ObservableCollection<string> observableCollection = ...; // create or get ObservableCollection. you can also use ReadOnlyObservableCollection